withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-The items property of `entries` contains a list of blog posts.
-We will use the `map` method to iterate over the list and return a list of pages.
-Each page will be an object with a `params` and `props` property.
+Then, map each item to an object with a `params` and `props` property.
 The `params` property will be used to generate the URL of the page and the `props` property will be passed to the page component as props.

 ```astro title="src/pages/posts/[slug].astro" ins={3,11-19}
 ---